Last updated:

 Not sure you've been offered a good deal?Try our mortgage offer comparison tool Powered by Properti Edge |

 We suggest contacting a Mortgage Broker as early as possible to lock in a rate.
 You can lock in your mortgage rate up to 120 days before closing on a home purchase or your mortgage renewal.
+Even if you’re taking a variable-rate mortgage, you can begin to negotiate the discount on your variable rate.

 Further Reading: Our mortgage renewal guide that will help you navigate the process.